What You Should Remember When Looking for a Job Abroad

 What It's Really Like to Get Hired Internationally

-Most people job hunt overseas like they are playing the lottery—sending out tons of applications on LinkedIn and just hoping a foreign company will pay for them to live their dream life somewhere else.
+Most people approach an international job search like they are playing the lottery, sending out tons of applications on LinkedIn and just hoping a foreign company will pay for them to live their dream life somewhere else.
 They start by saying things like, "I've always wanted to live in Lisbon."
 This is the fastest way to get your resume thrown out.
-To a company, you aren't a worldly traveler—you are a major legal headache who expects them to fix your personal moving problems.
+To a company, you aren't a worldly traveler.
+You are a major legal headache who expects them to fix your personal moving problems.

-The truth is that hiring someone from another country is expensive and risky for a company, so they try hard to avoid it.
+The truth is that hiring someone from another country is expensive and risky for a company, so they go out of their way to avoid it.
 With legal fees and moving packages, you can cost two to three times more than hiring someone local.
-If you get homesick and quit after just six months, the company has lost a huge amount of money.
+According to NRI Relocation's 2025 analysis, the average international employee relocation starts at $77,000, before visa legal fees or tax compliance costs.
+If you get homesick and quit after just six months, the company has lost a significant amount of money.
 Companies don't hire internationally just to be "different"; they do it because they can't find the right local people, and this shortage is costing them sales.
 If you can't prove you are worth much more than a local hire, you are just an extra cost.

 To get a job in another country, you need to change how you think.
 You must go from being an "applicant" to being a Specialist who makes the whole hiring process easy and safe for them.
 You need to get around the "Hidden No" that comes from the Legal and Finance departments, who only see you as a tax issue or paperwork hassle.
 Instead of asking if a company helps with visas, you need to figure out exactly what business problem they have and show them a plan for how you’ll fix it, even before the interview.
 You must solve their paperwork nightmare yourself before you even talk to them.